CandiceCaiYu/music-player/README.md

 # music-player
-a music player which base on jplayer
+a music player which base on jplayer and react
 # start
 npm install <br />
 npm start